 Bonnie Terry Sharing Thanksgiving Activities for Kids

-3. Thanksgiving Memory Matching Game for Kids
+3. Free Printables: Thanksgiving Game – Memory Matching Game that Helps Keep Kids Busy

 Play a memory matching game with the following free downloads.
 The larger pictures with 6 per page are for younger kids and the smaller pictures with 12 per page are for older kids.
+This memory game is perfect to help keep kids busy for a moment on Thanksgiving day.

-To set up the memory matching game, print out the pages and cut up the pictures.
+To set up the memory matching Thanksgiving game, print out the pages and cut up the pictures.
 Then, mix the pictures up and place each picture face down in a grid.
 Each player takes a turn by turning two cards over.
 If the cards match, then the player picks up the cards and keeps them.
 If they don’t match, the player turns the cards back over.
 Younger students can play with 4 to 5 matches.
 Older kids can play with 10 to 15 matches.
 You can start with a smaller number of cards face down at first and work your way up.
 This is a nice quick game to help build memory skills.

 4. Thanksgiving Reading or Movie Activity for Kids